Vugbdok/Axiom-Preview/README.md

 ## Usage

-Download the ROM from our eShop or download it [here](https://github.com/Vugbdok/Axiom-Preview/releases/AxiomSPECIAL%20v1)
+Download the app from our eShop or download it [here](https://github.com/Vugbdok/Axiom-Preview/releases/tag/Special-Preview)!

 # NO ETA!